A Pinecone alternative that's easier to use, more cost-effective, and provides better search relevance.

 Data Ingesting and Processing

 Vectara’s InstantIndex makes content more discoverable and easily processed.
 Developers ingest and process new data through a full service search pipeline in < 1 second.
-Once data is collected, it needs to be pre-processed, cleaned-up, and segmented appropriately before it is indexed.

 Relevance